EgorBo/EgorBo.github.io/_posts/2019-07-01-peephole-optimizations.md

 ### What about C#?
 As I said earlier, peephole optimizations are very limited in C# at the moment.
 However, when I say "C#" I mean the most popular C# runtime - CoreCLR with RuyJIT.
 But there are more, including those, using LLVM as a backend: Mono (see my [tweet](https://twitter.com/EgorBo/status/1063468884257316865)), Unity Burst and LILLC - these runtimes basically use exactly the same optimizations as clang does.
 Unity guys are even considering [replacing C++ with C#](https://lucasmeijer.com/posts/cpp_unity/) in their internal parts.
 By the way, since .NET 5 will include Mono as an optional built-in runtime - you will be able to use LLVM power for such cases.

-Back to CoreCLR - here are the peephole optimizations I managed to find in comments in `morph.cpp` (I am sure there are more):
+Back to CoreCLR - here are the peephole optimizations I managed to find in the `morph.cpp` comments (I am sure there are more):
 {% highlight cpp linenos %}
 *(&X)  =>  X
 X % 1  => 0